munhitsu/CRAttributes/docs/journey.md

 # initial implementation was RGA tree split with dumb op replicaiton and graph build on load
-core data was just a mere log replication...
+core data was just a mere log replication... so load of note was taking notable time

+also CoreData CK sync is unpredictible

+# native CK approach
+well it's... cumbersome to implement and Apple is constantly improving their CoreData Sync

+CoreData and CoreData CloudKit Sync are the official supported pattern

 # started from character based RGA
 where all ops are part of a replicated graph already